 Microsoft Ads also has display capabilities and shows image ads across the Microsoft Audience Network (a lower intent channel, just like Google Display).

-Important to know: Not all businesses are as successful with Microsoft Ads as they are on Google, and this is partially because Google and Microsoft Ads’ user demographics are different.
-20% of Bing search engine users are 45–54 (this age group makes up the majority of all Bing users), and only 11% of them are aged 18–24.
+Important to know: Not all businesses are as successful with Microsoft Ads as they are on Google, and this is partially because Google and Microsoft Ads' user demographics are different.
+About 70% of Bing search engine users are 35-65 years old.

 If your products appeal more to younger audiences, Microsoft Ads might not work out as well as Google.